adde88/ManaToolkit/README.md

 # Mana Toolkit - Module for the WiFi Pineapples
-## Early developer branch
+## Bleeding-edge developer branch
-This is a bleeding-edge ALPHA version of the Mana Toolkit "Module" for the WiFi Pineapples made by me. @adde88
+This is NOT to be considered a working version of the Mana Toolkit "Module".
-It should work, on both Pineapple NANO and TETRA.
-But this is the dev. branch, so no promises!
+All my dev. work will go here, before merging with the master-branch.
-I would be very happy if people have suggestions, or just general feedback for improving the Module.
+I would be very happy if people could test this, leave suggestions, or just general feedback for improving the Module.

 Installation:
 -----------------